Public Access and Services Policies

 Internet Access And Use

-- Public access to the Internet is provided for searching the GPO Federal Digital System (FDsys) and other government information databases and resources.
+- Public access to the Internet is provided for searching Federal depository and other government information resources.

 - Internet access is provided throughout the library at computers in the Reference Online Center, Library STEP labs, stand-alone workstations and via wireless connections.
-Guest access to the wireless network may be requested.
+Guest access to the wireless network is available via registration.

 - Use of workstations for government information searching is subject to the Internet use policies of both the Library and the University.